d-rideout/MeleeWizard/doc/HouseRules.md

 Questions:
 ---------
-* How are turns counted for the Rope spell?
-Is the turn the spell is cast the 1st or the 0th turn?
-I am presuming the former, making the spell a little more powerful.
-(10sep021)
 * Wizard has a strange rule about attacking figures who disengaged, which even its own sample combat does not use!
 What to make of it?
 It weakens disengagement a bit, which may be a good thing.
 Otherwise high DX figures